trandinhkhoa/intro_to_coding/README.md

-# Intro to Coding for Busy People
+# Intro to Coding for A Friend

 ## References
 - https://www.youtube.com/watch?v=ysEN5RaKOlA